 My rule of thumb is to match colours either to the image or to each other.
 However, sometimes, if I like the image and want to cover it as little as possible, but still make the title stand out, I’ll use a completely different colour.
 But the colour must not contradict the remaining palette.
 The easiest way to check is to simply click on the colour in the Design Seed website and look at the examples.

-Another amazing pool of information is waiting to be discovered on the White Space Corner website.
+Another amazing pool of information is waiting to be discovered on the The White Corner Creative website.
 Melissa is a blogger and a designer with a vast amount of design knowledge.

 I especially loved her article about whitespace and why we need it in our design.
 Not only in our pins but also on websites or any other creative spaces.
 I agree with Melissa and want to encourage all our readers to use white space on Pinterest images.